Destination Mexico – "Intoxicating Tequila Tours" - Reviewed by Lisa

 As with wine demarcations, this fun firewater can only legally take its name if it is manufactured in the town of Tequila and certain certified Mexican states.

 The Tequila of today is bustling, thriving and alive – but the history of the past is etched on every street, in every bronze statue and all the traditional customs.
 As such, this town recently earned its accolade as a Pueblo Magico (Magical Town),an honour given to Mexican destinations that hold cultural and historical significance for visitors.

-- Guided tours: Take a guided tour of a tequila distillery and learn about the tequila-making process.
+- Guided tours: Take a guided tour of a distillery and learn about the tequila-making process.

 - Museums: Visit the National Museum of Tequila, the first museum in the world dedicated to this liquor.

 - Sightseeing: Tequila and the vast agave fields which surround it have been declared a UNESCO World Heritage site.
 The Tequila Route (Ruta de Tequila) includes attractions such as archaeological sites, old mansions, opal and obsidian mines and, of course, tequila haciendas/distilleries.